thin-edge/thin-edge.io/docs/src/references/agent/device-profile.md

   the profile application is deemed complete and the workflow proceeds to the `on_success` target.
   If the operation computation fails for some reason, then the workflow moves to the `on_error` target.
   This builtin iteration logic can be overridden using a `script` action which can manipulate the order in any manner, dynamically.
-* The `apply_sub_operation` state executes the sub-operation defined in the `@next_operation` field in the payload.
+* The `apply_operation` state executes the sub-operation defined in the `@next_operation` field in the payload.
   The `input` to the sub-operation is also extracted from the `payload` field of the `@next_operation`.
-  As soon as the sub-operation is triggered, the workflow moves to the `awaiting_sub_operation` state defined as the `on_exec` target.
+  As soon as the sub-operation is triggered, the workflow moves to the `awaiting_operation` state defined as the `on_exec` target.
-* In the `awaiting_sub_operation` state, workflow just waits monitoring the state of the sub-operation completion.
+* In the `awaiting_operation` state, workflow just waits monitoring the state of the sub-operation completion.
-  * Once the sub-operation is successful, the workflow must move back to the `next_operation` state, so that the next sub-operation in the list can be applied.
+  * Once the sub-operation is successful, the workflow must move back to the `next_operation` state, so that the next operation in the list can be applied.
   * In case of a failure, the workflow moves to the `on_error` target state, keeping the `@next_operation` value in the payload intact, so that the item that caused the failure can be easily identified using the its `index` value.